Fredjod/MyNAS/README.md

   - Have a backup of our archives.

 ## Solution
   - Plug our external USB drive behind a raspberry-pi at home.
 Since the v3 (early 2016), the raspberry-pi USB ports can power an external drive.
-Raspberry-pi v3 costs 56 Euros TTC.
+Raspberry-pi v3 costs 55 Euros.
 Any USB disk (already used for manual backup) can be plugged to the raspberry USB port.
   - At home, use of the Internet box as a router for using the raspberry-pi + USB disk like a NAS.
 The PC/MAC are backed up by mounting a network drive and use the backup software provided by Microsoft (File History) and Apple (Timemachine).
   - Inter-connect over the Internet several family/friends raspberry-pi + USB disk in a secure way (SSL w/ RSA key), for creating a network of storage nodes.
   - The File History, Timemachine and other archive data are replicated in a daily basis over this network of storage nodes, making those fully secured...
 Even if a day your house was on fire (I don't wish you this), your life videos/photos would be safed on a disk of a friend or familly member!